michalis0/ML_dataiku/Day 5/README.md

 and the output dataset should look like [this](https://github.com/michalis0/ML_dataiku/blob/main/Day%205/HELP/PICTURE_9_5.png)

-Congrats!
-You have used cutting-edge advances of AI and Machine Learning!
+**CONGRATS!
+You have used cutting-edge advances of AI and Machine Learning!**

 ### More information

+For your research the classification recipe should also be relevant.
+There, you give some examples and let chatGPT classify the remaining text (eg sentiment analysis, topic detection, anything that you really want to detect in your text).
+Remember, that you only need to give it a few examples, and then everything should be super accurate!
+So, why not try it on your own data?

 Watch [this video](https://content.dataiku.com/email-llm-demo?utm_campaign=GLO+CONTENT+ChatGPT+%26+LLMs+March+2023&utm_medium=email&_hsmi=260388734&_hsenc=p2ANqtz-9Pr_dfkoaZufRgm3jgYC9oYxUUz66dNBYkpZl810Obz32bu7hY7ihY726mj6TdRF-OgyIYvDkEUtTe9OKn_RcxnrnhTQ&utm_content=260390385&utm_source=hs_email)
-to see what more you can do with the chatgpt plugin in dataiku.
+to see what what more you can do with the chatgpt plugin in dataiku.

 Now, try on your own some of the other recipes that we haven't used.